Are you eligible?

 Study in NSW

-The NSW Skilled nominated migration 190 program is highly popular and competitive.
+The NSW Skilled Nominated visa (subclass190) program is highly popular and competitive.
 The program is run on a ‘selection and invitation’ basis in which NSW selects and invites the highest ranking candidates to apply.

-NSW does not currently offer a pathway for NSW graduates through its 190 program due to the very high demand for positions from highly qualified and experienced individuals.
+NSW does not currently offer a pathway for NSW graduates through the Skilled Nominated visa (subclass 190) program due to the very high demand for positions from highly qualified and experienced individuals.

 The NSW Skilled nominated migration 190 program is just one of a number of visa options for skilled migrants.
 There are a range of visas offered by the Commonwealth Government Department of Home Affairs.
 Candidates and employers are encouraged to investigate other migration options on the Home Affairs website at www.homeaffairs.gov.au.